Skip to content

 Once you have your BC Services Card, the rest of the healthcare application process is easy.
 You can either apply through the MSP secure online portal, or send in your application through the mail.
 Completing the online form takes less than 15 minutes.

-Once you have applied, your health coverage will not activate until you have completed the required coverage waiting period.
+Once you have applied, your health coverage will activate when you have completed the required coverage waiting period.
 For many people, the waiting period is two months, not including the month in which you became a resident.
 The date that you become a resident is dependent on a variety of factors, including your immigration status.

 If you have extenuating circumstances, you may apply for a waiver of the coverage waiting period.